 By the end of stage one, he’d gained his DEI, 18th Edition Wiring Regulations and his ECS Trainee Card.

-With the trainee card, students can work as paid trainees, and during this time, they'll build their portfolio.
+With the trainee card, students can work as paid trainees, and during this time, they’ll build their portfolios.

 To assist students in finding employment, we invite them to our employability workshop.
-They'll learn CV writing skills during the workshop, explore the job market, and practice interview techniques.
-The workshop sets them up with a good level of experience for their job search.
+They’ll learn CV writing skills during the workshop, explore the job market, and practice interview techniques.
+In addition, the workshop sets them up with a good experience level for their job search.